julianaboolean/Tindog/README.md

 Tindog - Tinder for Dogs
-Built with HTML, CSS, and Boostrap
+Built with HTML, CSS, and Bootstrap